Admission Requirements

 For admission to the Doctor of Medicine (MD) Program, applicants must meet all of the following Academic and Non-Academic admission requirements:

-The Western ABS for the 2024/2025 application cycle will be sent to application by email on October 18th, 2024.
-Applicants will be given 2 weeks to complete, and it will be due by November 1st, 2024 at 4:30PM ET.
+The Western ABS for the 2024/2025 application cycle is due at 4:30PM ET on Friday, November 8, 2024.
 For any questions, please review the FAQ Document

 Falsification or misrepresentation of information from any portion of the application process, including interviews, will result in removal of the application from consideration, and may be considered in any future applications to the University.